How AI keeps content safe with automated moderation

 Perhaps the most basic form of automatic moderation is content flagging.
 This is where your system detects content that potentially goes against your guidelines, and flags it up for human review.

-Automated content flagging is used by every major social media platform today, covering text, images, and videos.
-Machine learning algorithms are used to detect content that may be deemed inappropriate.
-It allows businesses to detect the vast majority of inappropriate content, while still maintaining a human touch when it comes to applying the rules.
+Every major social media platform today uses automated content flagging for text, images, and videos.
+Machine learning algorithms detect content that may be deemed inappropriate.
+This allows businesses to detect the vast majority of inappropriate content while still maintaining a human touch when applying the rules.

 Intent recognition and natural language processing

-While language filtering can prevent users sharing offensive terms, it cannot detect the meaning of any given message.
-As such, users with bad intentions can simply remove specific words in order to bypass the filters.
+While language filtering can prevent users from sharing offensive terms, it cannot detect the meaning of any given message.
+As such, users with bad intentions can simply remove specific words to bypass the filters.

 The solution to this challenge is intent recognition or sentiment analysis.
 This is where your moderation system uses natural language processing algorithms to determine the intent behind every message and post, rather than simply looking for specific words.